 Prevention Educator and OurMusicMyBody Campaign Coordinator

-Maggie’s role as Northside Prevention Educator includes facilitating education to all age groups on sexual violence; engaging those residing in Northside Chicago neighborhoods in violence prevention strategies; and building community partnerships with agencies on the Northside who share Resilience’s mission of improving the treatment of survivors and effecting positive change in policies and public attitudes towards sexual violence.
+As the Northside Prevention Educator with Resilience, Maggie Arthur facilitates education to all age groups on sexual violence; engages those residing in Northside Chicago neighborhoods in violence prevention strategies; and builds community partnerships with agencies on the Northside who share Resilience’s mission of improving the treatment of survivors and effecting positive change in policies and public attitudes towards sexual violence.